Where to Watch FIFA World Cup 2026 in Japan

 Time Zone

-If you want the wider host-market comparison too, start with FIFA World Cup 2026 coverage here and then use the broadcasting page for the broader international map.
+To see how Japan's setup compares with the global rights landscape, start with FIFA World Cup 2026 coverage and then use the broadcasting guide for the full rights map.

 | Channel | Language | Access | Coverage |